vircon32/ComputerSoftware/DesktopEmulator/Data/Readme.txt

 ------------------------------------------------------------

-What's new in version 24.8.30?
+What's new in version 24.10.18?

-  - Added support for savestates.
+  - Fixed a bug in savestates that could cause graphical glitches on some games if they use the BIOS.
-  - Fixed bad subfolder permissions under Linux and Mac that prevented the emulator from saving screenshots.
+  - Because of this, now savestates that are saves are tied to a specific BIOS and cannot be loaded with another one.
-  - Improved logs on window actions.
+  - These changes make current version's savestates NOT COMPATIBLE WITH PREVIOUS VERSIONS.
+This emulator version is unable to load savestates created with olver versions.

 ------------------------------------------------------------